sttk/stringcase-rust/README.md

 }
 ```

-And by bringing `Caser` with `use` declaration, it will be able to execute
-methods of strings, `String` or `&str`, to convert their cases.
+And by bringing `Caser` with `use` declaration, it will be able to execute methods of strings, `String` or `&str`, to convert themselves to their cases.

 ```rust
 use stringcase::{Caser, Options};